dhis2/dhis2-docs/src/commonmark/en/content/user/configure-the-gis-app.md

 before you start.
 One possible method is the use of [MapShaper](http://www.mapshaper.org/) which is an online tool which can be used to generalize geographical data.
 To use MapShaper, simply upload your shapefile to the site.
-Then, at the center bottom you see a slider that starts at 0%.
+Then, at the centre bottom you see a slider that starts at 0%.
 It is usually acceptable to drag it up to about 80%.
 In the left menu you can check "show original lines" to compare the result and you may want to give a different simplification method a try.